FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 {% endrenderFlow %}

 1. Import and deploy the flow into your self-managed Node-RED instance.
-2. Click the Inject button
+2. Click the Inject Node's button

 Once clicked, the flow will print all environment variables in the debug window.
 Identify the environment variables required for your flow and save them in a notepad for later use.

 #### Setting System-Level Environment Variables in FlowFuse

-Now that you have created the snapshots and copied the process environment variables, you need to set these variables in the Node-RED instance to avoid errors during deployment.
+Now that you have created the snapshots and copied the process environment variables, you need to set these variables in the Node-RED instance to avoid errors during deployment and smooth application running.

-1. Go to the Node-RED Cloud/Device instance.
+1. Go to the your FlowFuse Cloud/Device instance.
-2. Switch to the environment tab by clicking the "Environments" option at the top.
+2. Open the Settings tab by clicking the "Settings" option at the top of the page, then select the Environment tab.
 3. Add the environment variables one by one by clicking the "+ Add" button in the bottom-left corner.
 4. After adding all the environment variables, click "Save."